EnergyBasedFlowClassifier/EFC-package/doc/index.rst

 `Getting started <quick_start.html>`_
 -------------------------------------

-Information regarding this template and how to modify it for your own project.
+Information on installing this package.

 `User Guide <user_guide.html>`_
 -------------------------------

-An example of narrative documentation.
+Information on basic usage of this package.

 `API Documentation <api.html>`_
 -------------------------------

-An example of API documentation.
+Documentation of the class :class:`EnergyBasedFlowClassifier`.

 `Examples <auto_examples/index.html>`_
 --------------------------------------

-A set of examples.
-It complements the `User Guide <user_guide.html>`_.
+A set of examples that complements the `User Guide <user_guide.html>`_.